 Science, Technology and Innovation diplomacy

-Since the Brazilian and Dutch government signed a MoU on STI cooperation in 2011, many bilateral (bottom-up) contacts have been established and consortia built for calls for proposals.
-These include highly knowledge intensive companies, universities, Dutch university medical hospitals, tech institutes and government- related organisations.
-Priority areas for NL-BR collaboration include healthy ageing, digitalisation of health system, use of big data, artificial intelligence, medtech, FAIR data, advanced materials, diagnostics (kits), lifestyle & prevention (research and applications), infectious diseases, community & home care, gamification, bioinformatics, personalised and precision care.
-The follow-up G2G Programme of Cooperation on STI 2020-2023, signed at the end of 2019 in Brazil, also includes LSH as one of the priority areas and involvement of the Brazilian Ministry of Health in future activities.
+Since the Brazilian and Dutch government signed a MoU on Science, Technology and Inovation (STI) cooperation in 2011, many bilateral (bottom-up) contacts have been established and consortia built for calls for proposals.
+These include highly knowledge intensive companies, universities, Dutch university medical hospitals, tech institutes and government related organisations.
+Priority areas for NL-BR collaboration include healthy ageing, digitalisation of health system, use of big data, artificial intelligence, MedTech, FAIR data, advanced materials, diagnostics (kits), lifestyle & prevention (research and applications), infectious diseases, community & home care, gamification, bioinformatics, personalised and precision care.

-Overview of Dutch interest in Brazil per organisation type (based on international research, Achilles):
+Overview of Dutch interest in Brazil per organization type (based on International research, Achilles):

-During a survey by the Dutch LSH alliance in 2019, 63 unique organisations with activity and/or interest in Brazil were identified (total of 81 respondents).
-The majority of organisations with activity or interest in Brazil include digital health companies (19), followed by healthcare equipment companies (18), public health & knowledge (10) and hospital construction (8).
+During a survey by the Dutch LSH alliance in 2019, 63 unique organizations with activity and/or interest in Brazil were identified (total of 81 respondents).
+The majority of organizations with activity or interest in Brazil include digital health companies (19), followed by healthcare equipment companies (18), public health & knowledge (10) and hospital construction (8).

 In 2018-2019, Achilles registered 160 requests from LSH companies who actively looked for support from the Dutch government with doing business in Brazil.